chrissix666/Jellyfin-Keyboard-LibraryNavigation/README.md

 Bare `random` is context-aware: it picks among whatever's actually relevant to where you currently are.

 ### Context-based — `bare`
-Bare `random` picks based on wherever you currently are — the whole Movies/TVShows/Collections library if you're on one of those library pages, a genre/studio/tag/person view (real server-side query across the entire list, matching how Jellyfin's own Shuffle button works, not limited to what's currently loaded on screen), or the current series/season/episode/collection if you're on one of those detail pages (on an episode, it picks a different episode from the same show).
-If on Home, or the context is undefined, it picks from Movie/Series/Collection combined.
-Manually-applied filters on top of a genre/studio/tag/person view are **not** taken into account — only the base view itself.
+Bare `random` looks at where you currently are and picks accordingly.
+On the Movies library page, it picks a random movie.
+On the TVShows library page, it picks a random show.
+On the Collections library page, it picks a random collection.
+On a genre/studio/tag/person view, same idea — a real server-side query across the entire list, not just what's currently loaded on screen.
+But once you're actually inside one specific item, it goes one level deeper instead of picking a sibling: on a series or season page, it picks a random episode from that show; on a collection page, it picks a random movie from that collection; on an episode page, it picks a different random episode from the same show.
+From Home, or anywhere the context is unclear, it falls back to a mix of Movie/Series/Collection.
+Manually-applied filters on top of a genre/studio/tag/person view aren't taken into account — only the base view itself.
 ```
 random		(bare · jump — picks based on your current context, see above)
 play random / random play		(bare · play — same as above, but instead of just jumping to it, it also plays it)